by The Backseat View

 18. Tiny Doors ATL has Tiny 7-inch Doors for a fairy or spirit carved into trees around the city.
 People use it as a scavenger hunt to explore the city.

 Atlanta has something for everyone, so y’all come visit and enjoy a glass of sweet tea.
 Thanks for reading my Atlanta Travel Guide!
+If you are interested in a day trip from Atlanta, Pine Mountain & Warm Springs, GA deliver Callaway Gardens, a safari, and the Little White House filled with history.

 The Anniston & Oxford Travel Guide complete with 15 Day Trips from my home in the land of the pines and pastures outside of Atlanta.